 He exposes the myths of recycling, telling the truth about why it’s not the answer to our plastic pollution problem.

 He calls out the plastics industry and American Chemistry Council and explains the techniques they used dupe the public.
 And he even experiments with his own body to see the impacts of chemicals from plastics like BPA.

-Trying to figure out if it’s possible to live without disposable plastic, he paid a visit to Chez… Read the restRead the full post.
+Trying to figure out if it’s possible to live without disposable plastic,… Read the restRead the full post.

 It would be easy for me to feel self-righteous about my decision not to breed.
 According to many thinkers, population is the number one factor driving such problems as global climate change, pollution, and hunger.
 And children born and raised in affluent nations have a significantly higher impact on the planet than those born to more modest means.
 As one of my blogger friends put it, population “relates to everything – including the amount of plastic crap circulating in the ocean.”